UUDigitalHumanitieslab/theaterdramaturgiebank/docs/README.rst

 =====================
 About section on home page
 --------------------------
-You can edit the about section on the home page by navigating to *Appearance -> Widgets*.
-In the box named “Home Widget Area 1” there's a widget called “About this website”.
-If you click on the widget, you'll find a button with which you can edit the content of this widget.
+You can edit the about page from the menu by navigating to *Pages* and then clicking the page titled *About (home)*.

 About page in menu
 ------------------